-We don't have an exact number, but during the RFP process, we send out an email and make phone calls to our private school principals provided in the private school directory via the school district.
-We let them know we're submitting a proposal and if awarded, we do outreach to invite them to participate in the program (usually in early August).
-We will relay any information regarding policies (i.e., facial coverings, capacity) due to COVID-19, if applicable.
+We don't have an anticipated number at this point, but during the RFP process, we send out a letter to all of our private school principals provided in the private school directory via the school district.
+We invite them to participate in the program.
+This typically happens in early August.
+We will relay appropriate information regarding our policies (i.e., facial coverings, social distancing) due to COVID-19 and our capacity.
 When we hear back from principals we can better gauge participation and numbers.
-On average, our Joe R. Lee Branch welcomes roughly 12-15 private school students to its 21st CCLC program each year.
+On average our Universal Orlando Foundation Branch welcomes between 8-12 private school students into its 21st CCLC program each year.